- May 28, 2017

 Two new graphic novels deal with fatherhood, dating, and time travelling.

-Phil Hall takes us down the musty path of missing films and lets us know what the world is missing.
+Phil Hill takes us down the musty path of missing films and lets us know what the world is missing.

 The newly-released third memoir from Canadian author, Brent Jensen, packs particular punch and offers tremendous payoff.